pomeranian99/the-gardener/README.md

 The Pixel Gardener
 ==================

-I enjoy making P5 sketches that use chunky pixellated grids.

-I was playing around with a function that generated random flowers by blending seven possible interior patterns with four possible exterior patterns (and a few dozen colors), so something like 26,000 possible flowers ...
+### Instructions

+Leave it open in separate browser window ...

+... and the little pixel -- the "gardener" -- will wander slowly and randomly around the screen ...

-... and got the idea to create a sketch where a little pixel gardener wanders the screen, planting flowers while a chill loop plays.
+... and plant flowers.
+It plays a little chill loop of music.

-Let it run for 10 minutes or so and the gardens get pretty trippy.
+If you leave it running for 15 minutes the gardens get quite complicated and pretty!

+### Can I run it in the background?

+Sure!
+Just make sure you can see at least a bit of the screen in behind your active browser window.
+Otherwise the app goes to sleep; you'll hear the music but the planting is suspended for some reason.

+### Why?

-This is software that exists for essentially _no purpose_, lol.
+Lol, no reason.
+This is software that exists for essentially _no purpose_.

 A ... screensaver, of sorts?